 De Vere Cotswolds Waterpark is based on the edge of the marl lake system.
 The hotel is surrounded by some spectacular natural beauty with the lakes and many trails.
 The hotel offers both standard hotel rooms and self catering apartments.

 There are restaurants on site but we wanted to be able to cook ourselves.
 They have a really lovely indoor swimming pool within the spa onsite.
-It is open to families at certain times of the day making it one of the child friendly hotels Cotswolds, with a swimming pool!
+It is open to families at certain times of the day making it one of the more child friendly hotels when visiting the Cotswolds with kids.

 It’s a really lovely hotel and was one of the few that had affordable availability when we decided to book a last minute trip during half term!
 Make sure to request a room with lake views if you decide to book!